Weak approximation for cubic hypersurfaces: Proof of the main theorem

 We may arrange the degree $2$ cover $C \to B$ to be \'etale over all the points whose fibers are singular.
 So the \'etale neighborhood of singular fibers of the new family over $C$ is isomorphic to the \'etale neighborhood of the corresponding singular fibers over $B$.
 As a consequence, the family over $C$ is a standard model over $C$ in the sense of \ref{Corti}.

-By Lemma \ref{lem:smoothlocus}, there is a section of the family over $C$, which agrees with $\whts_i'$ to order $N$ and otherwise lies in the smooth locus of the fibration.
-Then by Lemma \ref{lem:approximate}, there is a section of the new family which agrees with both $\whts'_i$ and the restriction of $s$ to the formal fibers over $c_i$ to order $N$.
-This gives a degree $2$ multisection of the original family $\pi: \mcX \to B$, which agrees with $s$ and $\whts_i'$ to order $N$ in the formal neighborhood of the points $b_i$.
-This multisection determines a degree $2$ cycle in the generic fiber.
-Take the line spanned by the degree $2$ cycle (which is defined over the function field $\CC(B)$).
-This line agrees with the line $L$ to order $N$ over the points $b_i$ by construction.
-We have a third intersection point, necessarily defined over $\CC(B)$.
-The section corresponding to this rational point will agree with the formal sections $\whts_i$ to order $N$ by construction, thus completing the proof. \end{proof}
+By Lemma \ref{lem:smoothlocus}, there is a section $\tilde{s}_C$ of the family over $C$, which agrees with $\whts_i'$ to order $N$ and otherwise lies in the smooth locus of the fibration.
+Then by Lemma \ref{lem:approximate}, there is a section $\sigma_C$ of the new family which agrees with both $\whts'_i$ and the restriction of $s$ to the formal fibers over $c_i$ to order $N$.
+See Figure \ref{fig:WAC} for an illustration of the situation.

+The section $\sigma_C$ gives a degree $2$ multisection, still denoted by $\sigma_C(C)$, of the original family $\pi: \mcX \to B$, which agrees with $s$ and $\whts_i'$ to order $N$ in the formal neighborhood of the points $b_i$.
+Take the family of lines spanned by the degree $2$ multisection $\sigma_C(C)$.
+This family corresponds to a line $\tilde{L}$ defined over the generic fiber, i.e. the function field $\CC(B)$.
+The line $\tilde{L}$ agrees with the line $L$ to order $N$ over the points $b_i$ by construction.
+We have a third intersection point of $\tilde{L}$ with the cubic surface, necessarily defined over $\CC(B)$.
+The section corresponding to this rational point will agree with the formal sections $\whts_i$ to order $N$ by construction, thus completing the proof (c.f.
+Figure \ref{fig:final}).